pluskid/Mocha.jl/docs/user-guide/layers/loss-layer.rst

       Should be a vector containing two symbols.
 The first one specifies the name for the conditional probability input blob, and the second one specifies the name for the ground-truth input blob.

+   .. attribute:: dim

+      Default ``-2`` (penultimate).
+Specify the dimension to operate on.
+For a 4D vision tensor blob, the default value (penultimate) translates to the 3rd tensor dimension, usually called the "channel" dimension.

    .. attribute::
       weights